juju/docs/src/en/juju-misc.md

 - no-proxy

 Each protocol-specific option accepts a URL.
-The `no-proxy` option is a list of host names and addresses that services can directly connect to.
+The `no-proxy` option is a list of host names and addresses that applications can directly connect to.
 For example:

 ```yaml
 http-proxy: http://proxy.example.com:9000